 What is the Interdepartmental Major (IDM) in Ancient Religion and Society?

-This interdepartmental major (IDM) between the Religious Studies and Classical Studies Departments is for students with interests in the various ways that religion informed the development of history and society and thought in the ancient Mediterranean, particularly as it is manifested in the Greek and Roman traditions.
-There, Judaism, Christianity, Islam, and the extraordinary variety of pagan religious cults and ritual practices intersected with each other as well as with myth, magic, and other expressions of humanity’s relationship to the divine.
-While students in Religious Studies often look to the Greco-Roman context for social and cultural background, there is almost no aspect of the Greco-Roman world that classicists can understand without grappling with the fundamental place that religion held.
+This interdepartmental major (IDM) between Religious Studies and Classical Studies is for anyone interested in the many ways that religion shaped history, society, and thought in the ancient Mediterranean, particularly within the Greek and Roman traditions.
+In this cultural context, a rich variety of Greco-Roman religious cults and ritual practices intersected with Judaism, Christianity, and (eventually) Islam, as well as with myth, magic, and other expressions of humanity’s relationship to notions of the divine.
+Just as students in Religious Studies often look to Classical Studies for social and cultural background, so too Classicists attend to the fundamental role played by religion in their understanding of the Greco-Roman world.

-The IDM provides an opportunity for the two disciplines to provide each other with rich context, support, and technical skills, to yield a depth of understanding of the religious experience that is more than the sum of their parts.
+In this IDM, both disciplines work together to provide essential content, context, methodologies, and skills, and to yield the kind of insight into religious experiences and traditions that is beyond the reach of either discipline alone.
 The IDM differs significantly from a Religious Studies major in its emphasis on the socio-cultural and political and intellectual histories of Greece and Rome, the optional focus on an ancient language as a fundamental for the major, and the focus on Greek and Roman literature and material culture.
 The IDM differs significantly from a Classical Studies major in its emphasis on religious traditions and the themes and methodologies that characterize the contemporary study of religion.

 Why take the IDM in Ancient Religion and Society?